 GenAI-Perf#

 GenAI-Perf is a command line tool for measuring the throughput and latency of generative AI models as served through an inference server.
-For large language models (LLMs), GenAI-Perf provides metrics such as output token throughput, time to first token, inter token latency, and request throughput.
+For large language models (LLMs), GenAI-Perf provides metrics such as output token throughput, time to first token, time to second token, inter token latency, and request throughput.
 For a full list of metrics please see the Metrics section.

-Users specify a model name, an inference server URL, the type of inputs to use (synthetic or from dataset), and the type of load to generate (number of concurrent requests, request rate).
+Users specify a model name, an inference server URL, the type of inputs to use (synthetic or from a dataset defined via a file), and the type of load to generate (number of concurrent requests, request rate).

 GenAI-Perf generates the specified load, measures the performance of the inference server and reports the metrics in a simple table as console output.
 The tool also logs all results in a csv and json file that can be used to derive additional metrics and visualizations.
 The inference server must already be running when GenAI-Perf is run.